Rupert Downes: First World War

-Downes joined the Australian Imperial Force (AIF) on 2 October 1914, assuming command of the 2nd Light Horse Field Ambulance with the rank of lieutenant colonel; this made him the youngest officer of that rank in the AIF at the time.
+Downes joined the Australian Imperial Force (AIF) on 2 October 1914, shortly after the outbreak of the First World War, assuming command of the 2nd Light Horse Field Ambulance with the rank of lieutenant colonel; this made him the youngest officer of that rank in the AIF at the time.
 Soon after his taking command, the unit was renamed the 3rd Light Horse Field Ambulance.
 After training at the Broadmeadows Army Camp near Melbourne, the unit embarked for Egypt on the transport SS Chilka on 2 February 1915.

 After the early fighting in the Gallipoli campaign, the need for reinforcements became acute, and the commander of British Troops in Egypt, Lieutenant General Sir John Maxwell, decided to ship the light horse brigades to the Anzac Cove lodgement without their horses.
 The 3rd Light Horse Field Ambulance departed Alexandria for Anzac on 17 May 1915.
 It moved to Lemnos in June, where it operated a hospital, but returned to Anzac for the August offensive.
 Downes missed this operation, as he remained on Lemnos supervising the hospital until he returned to Anzac on 11 August.
 He remained with his unit until 13 November, when he departed for Lemnos and then Egypt.

 After the evacuation of Gallipoli, Downes was appointed Assistant Director of Medical Services (ADMS) of the newly formed Anzac Mounted Division on 15 March 1916.
 He was given the temporary rank of colonel.
 Downes combined this post with that of ADMS AIF Egypt from 6 September.
 Downes therefore had to travel back and forth to Cairo.
 In November 1916, a Deputy ADMS was appointed to assist him.